-How Long Does Methadone Stay in Your Body
+How Long Methadone Stays in Your System

 - Tablets: Also called diskettes, they are dissolved in water and then taken orally.

 - Powder: This is also dissolved in water for oral consumption.

 - Liquid: Methadone maintenance clinics most often, if not always, use the liquid format.

 Injectable methadone is always illicit.
 There are no accredited medical facilities or doctors that provide injectable methadone to a recovering individual.

 Methadone Side Effects

 - Loss of appetite.